jacobhrussell/aws-spring-boot-native-dsql/README.md

 ## Running Locally

-Start the local postgres container: `docker-compose up -d`.
+These instructions assume you are using IntelliJ as your IDE.
+Set your debug profile as `local` and start the local postgres container with `docker-compose up -d`.

+If you want to connect to the Aurora DSQL database you will need to make sure you have your `default` AWS credentials set via `aws configure`.
+You may also need to delete the `aws_session_token` still associated with your default profile if it exists.

-Run/debug as normal with your IDE.
+You should now be able to run/debug as normal with your IDE.

 ## Deploying